 So what happens when you are exposed to EMF radiation from dozens – or even hundreds – of sources simultaneously?
 Remember: 5G isn’t just for cell phones– it will also power the networks for your smart homes and smart cars and numerous other devices in your life.

 5G means millions of new antennas posted not just in cities but along power lines and street corners in residential neighborhoods.

-With cell phone use already linked to cancer, reproductive issues and numerous other negative health effects, the explosive increase in signals that 5G will bring about, and the potential negative effects of 5G networks, is a serious concern.
+With cell phone use already linked to cancer, reproductive issues and numerous other negative health issues, the explosive increase in signals that 5G will bring about, and the potential negative effects of 5G networks, is a serious concern.

 The preponderance of the evidence suggests that there are significant 5G health risks.
 The prudent approach would be to adopt the precautionary principle and demand that our governments invest further research into the concerns, health effects and dangers of this new technology.